EvanHahn/Fiesta.js/README.md

 --------------

 * Be **super badass**.
-* Damn easy to write a game
+* Easy to read and write
-* Object-oriented like crazy
 * Little difference between 2D and 3D games
-* Physics engine is built-in
+* Built-in physics engine
-* No plugins allowed!
+* Only modern browser stuff -- no plugins!
 * No compiling

 What is Fiesta made of?